ryanallen/words-of-my-perfect-teacher/README.md

 ### The [generation phase](#generation-phase)

 In the [generation phase](#generation-phase) one learns to develop an enlightened vision of the world by visualizing oneself as a [Buddha](#buddha), and one's surroundings as a pure [Buddhafield](#buddhafield), while reciting the appropriate [mantra](#mantra).
 This process is at first artificial, something which is developed or generated, but the visualizations correspond to the visionary experience of enlightened beings.
 By adopting these new habits of perception, one can weaken the ordinary habits of gross perception based on ignorance and emotional [tendencies](#tendencies), and put oneself in touch with a more subtle level of experience.
-These practices take the form of *sadhanas*, the ritual texts for which are sometimes extraordinarily poetic.
+These practices take the form of *sādhanas*, the ritual texts for which are sometimes extraordinarily poetic.

 ### The [perfection phase](#perfection-phase)